New manager of LAC named

 While both LAC locations were forced to shut down for an extended time period this spring, because the fitness centers were majority owned by a major healthcare provider, it had the added strain on its obligations and resources brought on by the pandemic.

-“Customer service has been central to the mission of the LAC, and that will remain of utmost importance,” said LC President Dr. Rick Brewer.
-“LC and Christus St. Frances Cabrini have similar missions, which made for a great partnership.
+“Customer service has been central to the mission of the LAC, and that will remain of utmost importance,” said LCU President Dr. Rick Brewer.
+“LCU and Christus St. Frances Cabrini have similar missions, which made for a great partnership.
 We look forward to the opportunity to continue to provide health and fitness services to our community.”

 With the announcement of a change in ownership comes a new manager, Ronnie Schwartz.